normal-computing/thermox/README.md

 - [] Add tests for linear systems and inversion
 - [] Merge `collect_samples` and `collect_samples_full_diffusion_matrix`
 - [] Merge code with varying timesteps in Sam's fork
-- [] Get approval to publish on Normal's github